ataboo/go-metar-blink/README.md

 ## Install

 Copy and unpack the tar on the pi and run `install.sh` to setup the service.
-You will likely need to elevate permissions as this script to copies to `/usr/local`.
+You will likely need to elevate permissions as this script copies to `/usr/local`.

 ## Configuration

-Change `/usr/local/go-metar-blink/settings.json` and restart the service `systemctl restart go-metar-blink` to apply the changes.
+If `/boot/go-metar-blink.settings.json` is present, it will override the settings in `/usr/local/go-metar-blink/settings.json`.

 ## Uninstall